madmd5/madmd5/README.md

 ## I'm a security professional, new to the open-source community!

-- 🌱 I’m currently learning everything I can about AppSec
+- 🌱 I’m currently learning everything I can about Penetration Testing!